 You can also purchase Costco Cash Cards with Visa and Mastercard gift cards.

-Hence, you can convert your Visa and Mastercard gift cards into Costco Gift Cards, which you can liquidate when you shop online or at their warehouses.
+Hence, you can convert your Visa and Mastercard gift cards into Costco Gift Cards, which can be used when you shop online or at their warehouses.

 Sadly, this method does not always work when purchasing Costco gift cards online.